fonnesbeck/Bios8366/index.md

 # Slack

 All class communication will take place using [Slack](https://slack.com), a messaging system that replaces email.
 Students will be invited to the [Bios 8366 Slack channel](https://bios8366.slack.com) prior to the first week of class.

+Clients for most computing and mobile platforms can be [downloaded from the Slack website](https://slack.com/downloads), or students may use the web client via a desktop browser.